About the Williams Institute and the Williams Reading Room:

 Most of the books included in the guide are housed in the Williams Reading Room.
 However, some are held by other libraries on the UCLA campus, such as the Young Research Library (the graduate studies library) and College Library (the undergraduate library.)
 "SRLF" is the Southern Regional Library Facility, a storage facility on the UCLA campus.
 For more information, see the UCLA Libraries website, or the listing of different library locations.

 This guide contains print books, electronic books, other electronic resources, videorecordings, and journals; it does not provide references to journal articles.
-For an excellent index to articles on LGBT legal topics as well as books, please see Sexual Orientation and the Law: A Research Bibliography, a project of the Standing Committee on Lesbian and Gay Issues of the American Association of Law Libraries.

 If you are searching for a particular item that is not included in this guide, try searching the UCLA Library Catalog.